ClassificationMSA/USB/Model/Readme.md

 The hybrid model is a normalized linear combination of the Behavioral model and the Semantic model.

-These weights are optimized for each web application to maximize the accuracy of microservice identification.
+The alpha (ес) values used for each web application in the hybrid model are as follows.

-The comparison for maximum accuracy is based on the median accuracy obtained by conducting 30 microservice identification experiments for all possible weight combinations.

 ## Alpha Weights (Values applied to the Behavioral model)